The reality is, many people can benefit from tracking their food intake regardless of what their health goals are:

 Food tracking is in the control of the dieter, but remember by putting inaccurate information in your journal or tracker, you won’t get the desired results.
 To see the benefits associated with food tracking:

-Tracking needs to take place every day, Try not to skip a day as it wasn’t one you want to remember.
+- Be consistent Tracking needs to take place every day, try not to skip a day as it wasn’t one you want to remember.

 A few things to remember when you start tracking: